wvlet/airframe/docs/airframe-rpc.md

 ### RPC Protocol

-HTTP Requests and Responses
+HTTP Requests and Responses.

 Airframe RPC maps function calls to HTTP POST requests.
-Let's see how RPC calls will be translted into HTTP requests using the following RPC interface example:
+Let's see how RPC calls will be translated into HTTP requests using the following RPC interface example:

 ```scala
 package hello.api.v1